smapiot/piral/docs/specs/pilet-specification.md

 By default, the `license` is set to `ISC`, which is equivalent to MIT and NPM's default.

+### `piral`

+The `piral` property is a non-standard field that is optional for a pilet, but may be necessary to determine the related (primary) Piral instance for debugging or validating the pilet.

+The property contains a `comment` field for info purposes, as well as a `name` field to define the name of the package containing the emulator of the Piral instance.
+Other fields may be added, too.

+By default, the `piral` is considered undefined, i.e., no primary Piral instance given.

 ### `peerDependencies`

 The `peerDependencies` property is a standard NPM field that is optional for a pilet.